-(b) No longer meets the enrollment criteria;
+(b) No longer meets the hospice enrollment or eligibility criteria;

 (d) Moves out of the service area;

-(g) Transfers to another hospice; or
+(g) Transfers to another hospice in accordance with paragraph (D) of this rule; or

-(1) The individual who revoked the hospice benefit or who was discharged from the hospice benefit during the initial ninety-day period would enroll in the hospice program in the second ninety-day benefit period; or
+(1) The individual discharged from hospice care during the initial ninety-day period, who re-elects the hospice benefit, shall be enrolled in the second ninety-day benefit period; or

 (a) The name of the hospice from which the individual has received care;